 Ariane Linder has been responsible for the Uni-Social counselling service since 2014.
 A trained social worker, she has a lot of experience in psycho-social coaching.

-Role and purpose of the mediation office
+Role and purpose of the mediation service

-The mediation office provides neutral and confidential advice.
+The mediation service provides neutral and confidential advice.
 It works towards for amicable settlement and has no decision-making powers.
 Once contacted by a member of the university community, the mediator meets for an individual interview, advises regarding situations of conflict and is available, with the consent of those involved, to find a solution.
 If need be, he/ she can make a recommendation.

 Confidentiality is guaranteed.
 The mediator is bound by official secrecy, both regarding the facts and the identity of the persons concerned.
 No contact with third parties will be made without the agreement of the applicant.

-The mediation office can be contacted in writing, by e-mail or by phone.
+The mediation service can be contacted in writing, by e-mail or by phone.
 With few exceptions, Walter Stoffel is available to academic staff (professors, assistants), Ariane Linder for administrative staff as well as students and doctoral students.